dimgerasimou/xrandr-setup/README.md

 xrandr-setup parses the configuration and prompts through a menu all the valid layouts that can be selected with the connected displays.
 If none is valid, it behaves like `--auto`.

+All arguments after `-s` or `--select` are passed to the menu application.

 ### No input arguments
 xrandr-setup parses the configuration and selects the first layout that matches the connected displays.
 If none is valid, it behaves like `--auto`.